hanke580/upfuzz/README.md

 * With the cqlsh daemon, we only have one initialization process for a single Cassandra instance.

 The client in the physical machine communicates with the cqlsh daemon via socket.

+Multiple processes are started and controlled by `supervisord`.
+When the Cassandra instance in the container needs to do an upgrade, `FuzzingClient` will use `docker exec` to issue a supervisorctl restart command to the docker for the upgrade process.